 - Background.
 Give context by introducing yourself to the room, especially if you don't know the majority of the guests.
 Even if you do know most of the attendants, this is a good practice so everyone listening has a frame of reference.

-- Meaningful Anecdote.
+- Meaningful anecdote.
 Share some sweet history by explaining to the room how you know the bride and/or groom.
-Always include both the bride and groom in your speech, no matter who's side of the wedding party you are part of.
+Always include both the bride and groom in your speech, no matter whose side of the wedding party you are part of.
 Share a brief story of how you met and how you came to know the happy couple in their relationship.

 - Conclusion.
 Wrap it up nicely.
 Always end the speech with a kind wish or blessing for the couple, and raise a toast in their honor.